Buzzard Point: 20th century

-20th century redevelopment plans

-The District's new zoning system of 1920 optimistically implemented industrial zoning in the area of the Point, followed by the 1929 National Capitol Parks and Planning Commission's development planning report intending the area to be covered with railroad spurs and new large-scale manufacturing and utility uses that were unwelcome in other parts of the city.
-This effort destroyed what little was left of the old rural area without bringing in more than the railroad lines, the 1933 power plant of the Potomac Electric Power Company (PEPCO), and an oil/gas storage facility.
-During the mid- and late-twentieth century, these two major facilities and adjoining smaller ones were closed as new development began from the nearby Navy Yard area.
+The city's new zoning system of 1920 optimistically implemented industrial zoning in the area of the Point, followed by the 1929 National Capitol Parks and Planning Commission's development planning report intending the area to be covered with railroad spurs and new large-scale manufacturing and utility uses that were unwelcome in other parts of the city.
+This effort destroyed what little was left of the old rural area without bringing in more than the railroad lines, including Pepco, a power plant and oil and gas storage facility.
+During the mid and late-20th century, these two major facilities and adjoining smaller ones were closed as new development began from the nearby Navy Yard area.
 Some boatyards and marinas maintained themselves on National Park Service-owned land along the Anacostia River.

 Industry in the area tended to serve the growth of the city, with construction, demolition, and fuel companies dominating the waterfront.
 Other businesses served the Navy Yard factories.
 In the early 1960s, the Naval Gun Factory was shuttered and much of the supporting businesses left, concerning planners at the National Capital Planning Commission.
 The agency initiated several studies throughout the 1960s and 1970s that imagined considerably increased density along South Capitol Street and public parkland along the riverbank.
-While the plans had little traction, developers, the DC Government, and the Federal City Council remained interested in the area.
-A developer named Lazlo Tauber built two large buildings for federal offices.
-The buildings were mired in a scandal that implicated Spiro Agnew, but were eventually leased to the FBI and the Coast Guard.
+While the plans had little traction, developers, the Washington, D.C. government, and the Federal City Council remained interested in the area.
+Lazlo Tauber, a developer, built two large buildings for federal offices.
+The buildings were mired in a scandal that implicated Spiro Agnew, but were eventually leased to the FBI and the U.S. Coast Guard.

 The Federal City Council commissioned a study in 1981 promoting the area as a development area with great potential and little resistance.
 Pepco subsequently began to explore redeveloping its large holdings redevelopment in the 1980s, working with other developers to form a nonprofit called the Buzzard Point Planning Association.
-They hired the firm Keys Condon Florance, later Keyes Condon Florance Eichbaum Esocoff King, to create a detailed planning study.
+They hired the firm Keyes Condon Florance, later Keyes Condon Florance Eichbaum Esocoff King, to create a detailed planning study.
 The FCC returned to complete a second plan, hiring Wallace Roberts Todd to develop its own plan for the area.
-Both plans were rejected by the District of Columbia's Office of Planning, who instead initiated the Buzzard Point / Near Southeast Vision 2020 Plan to balance these business interests with the needs of the broader community.
-The plan collapsed during the District's financial crisis.
+Both plans were rejected by the District of Columbia's Office of Planning, who instead initiated the Buzzard Point/Near Southeast Vision 2020 Plan to balance these business interests with the needs of the broader community.

+21st century

+The development plans collapsed during the city's financial crisis.
 Nevertheless, interest in developing these areas persisted and the plans and policy set the pattern of development for the area that has followed.

 In 2022, developers announced construction would begin on a two million square foot mixed use project called The Stacks, which is expected to deliver in 2025.
 The project will include 2,000 residential units and more than 80,000 square feet of retail space.
 Additionally, there will be hotels, restaurants, and a bowling alley on site.